datawire/ambassador-docs/docs/cloud/latest/service-catalog/howtos/environments.md

 ## Associate a Cluster Namespace to an environment

-To organize your services differently in Service Catalog,
+To organize your services differently in the Service Catalog,

 1. Log in to [Ambassador Cloud](https://app.getambassador.io/cloud/) with your preferred identity provider.